nwshane/sun-clock-web/README.md

 node index.js --verbose
 ```

+## Notes

+- No dependencies besides the native `https` node module
+- All code is kept in one file so that it can be easily downloaded and run by a user, even without cloning the repository.

 ## Thanks to these APIs...

 - [IP Vigilante](https://www.ipvigilante.com/) for geographical data based on user's IP address